 The CCTST provides an array of scale scores describing strengths and weaknesses in various skill areas.

-- All forms and versions of the California Critical Thinking Skills Test return scores on these scales: Analysis, Evaluation, Inference, Deduction, Induction and Overall Reasoning Skills.
+The California Critical Thinking Skills Test (CCTST) returns scores on these scales: Overall Reasoning Skills, Analysis, Interpretation, Evaluation, Explanation, Inference, Deduction, Induction and Numeracy.

 Recommended Companion Assessment